 This is our initial public offering.
-No public market currently exists for our shares.
-We are selling 4,000,000 shares of our common stock.
-We expect that the initial public offering price will be between \$18 and \$20 per share.
+Prior to this offering, there was no public market currently exists for our shares.
+We are selling 4,000,000 shares of our common stock at the initial public offering price of \$19.00 per share.